shuhei/shuhei.github.com/source/_posts/2017-05-13-http-request-timeouts-in-javascript.markdown

 - TCP connection is not made in the given timeout after DNS lookup
 - No data read or write in the given timeout after connection, previous data read or write

+This might be a bit counter-intuitive.
+Let's say you called `socket.setTimeout(300)` to set the timeout as 300 ms, and it took 100 ms for DNS lookup, 100 ms for making a connection with a remote server, 200 ms for the remote server to send response headers, 50 ms for transferring the first half of the response body and another 50 ms for the rest.
+While the entire request & response took more than 500 ms, `timeout` event is not emitted at all.

+Because the timeout timer is restarted in each step, timeout happens only when a step is not completed in the given time.

-Then what happens if timeouts happen in all of the cases above?
+Then what happens if timeouts happen in all of the steps?
 As far as I tried, `timeout` event is triggered only once.

 Another concern is HTTP Keep-Alive, which reuses a socket for multiple HTTP requests.
 What happens if you set timeout for a socket and the socket is reused for another HTTP request?
 Never mind. `timeout` set in a HTTP request does not affect subsequent HTTP requests because [the timeout is cleaned up when it's kept alive](https://github.com/nodejs/node/blob/v7.10.0/lib/_http_client.js#L546).